Azure/azure-sdk/docs/java/design.md

 ```

 The `PagedFlux.byPage()` offers an overload to accept a `continuationToken` string, which will begin the returned `Flux` at the page specified by this token.

+{% include requirement/MAY id="java-pagination-subtypes" %} subclass the azure-core paged APIs, where appropriate, to offer additional, service specific API to users.
+If this is done, the subtype must be named as it currently is, prefixed with the name of the service.
+For example, `SearchPagedFlux` and `SearchPagedIterable`.
+Subtypes are expected to be placed within a `util` package existing within the root package.

 ## Long running operations